canderton3/7641Team24/final_report.md

 # Discussion
 ## Clustering Results: What We've Learned About the Data
 As we've seen from our clustering results, most of the clustering algorithms converged on a solution that ended up with one cluster holding almost all of the candidate points, then one or two clusters holding a much smaller amount.
 We found this very interesting so decided to look into the makeup of the objects that were apart of those two clusters.
-We will use the DBSCAN model run on the 5 feature dataset as an example.
+We will use the DBSCAN model run on the 5 feature dataset as an example, as that is the algorithm and subsequent data that we chose to move forward with.
 For this model, clusters 0 and 1 hold all (or almost all) of the candidate points in the dataset.
 A table with statistics for these two clusters is below.

 | Cluster | Average koi_fpflag_co Value | Average koi_fpflag_nt Value | Average koi_fpflag_ss Value | Average koi_fpflag_ec Value | Average koi_prad Value |
 |---|---|---|---|---|---|